llvm/llvm-project/clang/docs/InternalsManual.rst

-If the attribute is not for public consumption, or is an implicitly-created attribute that has no visible spelling, the documentation list can specify the ``Undocumented`` object.
+If the attribute is not for public consumption, or is an implicitly-created attribute that has no visible spelling, the documentation list can specify the ``InternalOnly`` object.
 Otherwise, the attribute should have its documentation added to AttrDocs.td.

 Documentation derives from the ``Documentation`` tablegen type.
 All derived